GDVK/Linux_world/README.md

 # Linux_world
-Salary Prediction based on experience using  Simple Linear Regression Model
+Task-1: Salary Prediction based on experience using  Simple Linear Regression Model on the Docker containers

+Link: